sam-grouchnikov/ca-polyencoder-official/README.md

 * Researchers are encouraged to find better datasets to train on, and even apply poly-encoders to other multi-sentence scoring tasks
 * Using other text encoders may positively change results
 * All small model details in `model/polyencoder.py` can be easily tweaked
-* We encourage you to contact us if you have any questions or discover anythign new!
+* We encourage you to contact us if you have any questions or discover anything new!
 Email: sam.grouchnikov@gmail.com

 ---